loveencounterflow/coffeenode-mojikura/README.md

 > all bending strokes such as 乚 with '5'.

-Lastly, the *subject value* is obviously "業".
-In the terminology adopted here, it is classified as a 'glyph', which should be good enough to use as the subject key (assuming a small controlled vocabulary for a specific knowledge domain).
+Lastly, the **subject** value is "業".
+In the terminology adopted here, the entity we're talking about is termed a 'glyph', a word which should be good enough to use as the subject key (assuming a small controlled vocabulary for a specific knowledge domain).

 Now we have the parts of our phrase: